vercel/hazel/readme.md

 If the latest version of the application wasn't yet pulled from [GitHub Releases](https://help.github.com/articles/creating-releases/), it will return the `204` status code.
 The same happens if the latest release doesn't contain a file for the specified platform.

+### /update/win32/:version/RELEASES

+This endpoint was specifically crafted for the Windows platform (called "win32" [in Node.js](https://nodejs.org/api/process.html#process_process_platform)).

+Since the [Windows version](https://github.com/Squirrel/Squirrel.Windows) of Squirrel (the software that powers auto updates inside [Electron](https://electron.atom.io)) requires access to a file named "RELEASES" when checking for updates, this endpoint will respond with a cached version of the file that contains a download link to a `.nupkg` file (the application update).

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device